D.Gray-man: Popularity

 Cosplayers of D.Gray-man characters have been popular.

 The manga has been popular in Japan.
 Hoshino credited her editors with contributing significantly to the success of the series.
 One of Weekly Shōnen Jumps best-selling series, individual volumes have appeared on annual Japanese top-50 manga sales lists; in 2008, volumes 14, 15, and 16 were on the list.
 Later volumes were also Japanese bestsellers.
 The manga had over 27 million copies in circulation by July 2025.

 Volumes of Viz's English version of the series have appeared on best-selling manga lists in the New York Times and Nielsen BookScan.
-In its summer 2008 and Q3 2008 lists, ICv2 ranked D.Gray-man the 15th best-selling manga property in North America.
+During 2008, ICv2 ranked D.Gray-man the 15th best-selling manga property in North America.
 In 2009 and 2010, the series was North America's best-selling shōnen property and the best-selling manga overall.
 It was ranked as the 24th and 23rd North American manga property on ICv2s Top 25 Manga list in 2011 and 2012, respectively.

 Zassosha's manga magazine, Puff, ranked the series the seventh-best long-story manga of 2006.
 In France, it received the Best Manga Series of 2006 award at the Anime and Manga 2007 French Grand Prix (organized by Animeland) and the 2006 Manga of the Year award from Webotaku.
 Its novelizations were also well-received; the second volume was the third best-selling novel in Japan in 2006.
 D.Gray-mans characters have also inspired cosplay.
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, D.Gray-man ranked 95th.